conda-forge/conda-forge.github.io/src/testing.rst

 including nose, pytest, etc.

-Also, some packages install the tests with the package, and thus they can be run in place. while others keep the tests with the source code, and thus can not be run straight from an installed package.
+Also, some packages install the tests with the package, and thus they can be run in place, while others keep the tests with the source code, and thus can not be run straight from an installed package.

 Test Requirements